NSO-developer/haraft-container-example/README.md

 # Containerized NSO Example - HA RAFT
-Example usecase of running HA RAFT with Containerized NSO
+Example usecase of running HA RAFT with Containerized NSO.
+This example is modified from the official example in example.ncs - high-availability/raft-cluster

 ## Useage
 The Makefile have the following target